MDMC.trajectory_analysis.observables package

 abstract minimum_frames(dt: float = None) int[source]

-The minimum number of CompactTrajectory frames needed to calculate the dependent_variables
+The no. of CompactTrajectory frames needed to calculate the dependent_variables.

 Parameters: